syncfusion-content/maui-docs/MAUI/AIAssistView/items.md

 The `SfAIAssistView` control includes a built-in event called `CardTapped` and a command named `CardTappedCommand`.
 These are triggered when a card is tapped.
 You can access the tapped card through the `CardTappedEventArgs`.The `CardTappedEventArgs` have the following members.

- * `Card` : Gets the selected card.
+ * `Card` : Represents the selected card.
- * `Action` : Gets the selected action from the card.
+ * `Action` : Represents the selected action from the card.
- * `CardItem`: Gets the current card item.
+ * `CardItem`: Refers to the current card item.
- * `Handled`: Gets or sets a value indicating whether the event should be handled.
+ * `Handled`: Indicates whether the event is handled or not.

 ### CardTapped Event